 In its role as Local Planning Authority, the Authority has a key role in the delivery of new housing in the National Park.
-Under the policies in the Local Development Framework, three types of new housing are permitted in the National Park - open market, local needs and affordable housing.
-Further explanation of these are provided in the Housing Supplementary Planning Document.
+Under the policies in the Local Plan, four types of new housing are permitted in the National Park - open market, local needs. principle residence and affordable housing.

-The National Park Authority monitors house prices and the availability of land for house building in the National Park annually.
+The National Park Authority monitors availability of land for house building in the National Park annually.

 If you require any information regarding housing benefit, supported or sheltered housing or other housing issues please contact your Local Authority.
 Council and Housing Association for rent and shared ownership are allocated through North Yorkshire Home Choice.